How to Shoot a Bow from Start to Finish

 Next, you’ll need to know how to aim a bow with sight pins since virtually all compound bows use them.
 Most typically come with a three pin sight, and each pin represents a different distance.
 For example, the closest distance pin (e.g., 10 yards) could be green, the middle (e.g., 20 yards) could be yellow, and the furthest (e.g., 30 yards) could be red.
 This will help you keep track of them in the field.
 Your top pin will be the closest range and your bottom pin will be the furthest range.

-As you learn how to shoot a bow, there are two terms you should keep in mind: consistency and accuracy.
+As you learn how to shoot a bow (in this case, a compound bow), there are two terms you should keep in mind: consistency and accuracy.
 Consistency is your ability to group arrows tightly together while accuracy is your ability to place a shot where you want it.
 Obviously, the goal is to be both accurate AND consistent.

 When shooting a compound bow, your sights will usually drift around the target a bit at full draw because it’s hard to remain completely still.
 It’s even worse when you’re excited while bow hunting for deer!
 It’s tempting to quickly punch the release trigger when your sights drift over the bullseye or vital area, but if you want to know how to shoot a bow more accurately and consistently, there’s a better way.
 Let your sights naturally and slowly drift in a circle around the target (in close proximity) and focus on gently squeezing the trigger.
 Ideally, you’ll be surprised when it actually fires.
 Though counter-intuitive, this will teach you how to shoot better groups with a bow over time rather than punching the trigger.